skokielibrary/spl-content/_content/annabelle/books-movies-more--ebooks-more.markdown

 ##Kindles and Roku
 Borrow a Roku video streaming player and Kindle readers preloaded with best-selling titles from our Readers Services Desk on the first floor.

 [Callout: Having trouble downloading eBooks and media?
-Schedule [link] a one-on-one training or troubleshooting session with a staff member.]
+Schedule [link] a one-on-one training or troubleshooting session with a staff member who can help.]